Co-Help/co-help-frontend/README.md

 # Co-Help

-A platform where anyone can book appointments for doctors, oxygen, vaccine, beds, and other emergency services and a platform for organizations to provide those services.
+A platform where anyone can book for doctors appointments, oxygen, vaccine, beds, and other emergency services and a platform for organizations to provide those services.

 ## Environment Variables